- What is Rust Server Hosting?

 In addition, running a server on your main computer (as opposed to a separate tower) will use some of your PC’s valuable resources which can lower your FPS in games while running the server.

-How to Make a Rust Server
+How Do You Make a Private Server on Rust?

 To make your own rust server, we suggest you use a separate server box, but you can use your main computer if you’d like.
 Once you choose your device, it’s a simple matter of downloading files and setting configurations, easy stuff.